Prateek0305/Celebal_Internship/Assignment7/README.md

-# ⛽ MPG Prediction Web App
+# 🌸 Iris Flower Classification Web App

-Predict fuel efficiency of a car and explore model insights using an interactive machine learning app built with Streamlit.
+A simple and elegant web application built using **Streamlit** that classifies iris flowers into three species: **Setosa, Versicolor**, and **Virginica**, using a trained machine learning model.

 ---

 ## 📌 Overview

-This web application predicts the **Miles Per Gallon (MPG)** of a car based on user-input specifications like horsepower, weight, displacement, and more.
-It uses a trained **Random Forest Regressor** model and provides insights through various visualizations.
+This application predicts the **species** of an iris flower based on user inputs of petal and sepal dimensions.
+It provides quick predictions and visual insights using a trained classifier.

 ---